thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 using a Siemen's S2000 (Siemens Ultrasound, Mountain View, CA, USA) clinical ultrasound system equipped with a VFX9-4 transducer and the plane through the center of the sphere imaged.
-The transducer was excited at 8.9 MHz and radiofrequency (RF) data was sampled at 40 MHz to a depth of 5.5 cm.
+The transducer was excited at 8.9 MHz and RF data was sampled at 40 MHz to a depth of 5.5 cm.

 Twenty independent deformation experiments were performed by varying the pre-deformation frame index within the continuous loop to obtain statistically